capensisma/Herald/README.md

   * courier - a string referencing a courier
   * data - any data important to this specific notification, see courier metadata for general data
   * url - if you are using iron:router see `routeSeenByUser`

+### markAllNotificationsAsRead (method)
+  To set call of the current users notifications to read run `Meteor.call('markAllNotificationsAsRead', [callback])`

+### routeSeenByUser (if Package iron:router)
+  If you have iron:router added to your app you can automatically mark notifications as read based on when a user goes to specific routes.

+  Using the above `newPost` courier, lets say you set the notification `url: 'posts/[postId]'` when running `createNotification`.
+Assuming the route `posts/:postId`, if a user visits that route the appropriate notifications will be marked as read.
+This operation is currently done only on the client.